-The Story Behind The MSA Shoe
+The Story Of Defeat MSA Awareness Shoe

 This journey began as an innocent prank among a group of friends who wanted to make people laugh.
 One of those people was Pearl Turner, who had Multiple System Atrophy (MSA).
 How it all started was that a group of friends decided to steal one of the shoes of another friend named Tim, while he was sleeping.
-A Facebook page of photos was created to show the MSA Shoe as it traveled about the neighborhood, ending up in the strangest of places and in the company of different people.
+A Facebook page of photos was created to show the Defeat MSA Shoe as it traveled about the neighborhood, ending up in the strangest of places and in the company of different people.
 A few days into the prank, Pearl’s daughter Gretchen told her friends that when she showed the Facebook page to her mom, Pearl laughed for the first time in months.
 See, Gretchen’s mom Pearl was suffering greatly from the effects of Multiple System Atrophy.

 In the process, Gretchen’s friends learned more about MSA, that it was a rare, progressive and rapidly degenerating disease, similar to ALS (Lou Gehrig’s disease) but in many ways much worse and more rapid.
 They learned how little information was available on the disease, little research was being done anywhere in the world and how many people, even neurologists didn’t know much about the disease.
 After Pearl passed away, the circle of friends, together with Tim, decided that one way to honor Pearl was to use the MSA Shoe to raise more awareness of the condition – as a vehicle to provide information in the hopes that more awareness would help increase support for research into the cause and more treatments, and eventually to help bring about a cure for this terrible disease.
 Today, there are seven official MSA Shoes – representing each of the seven continents, with their own special character and cultural personality.